 While these problems are distressing, through counselling we can help students to understand them, and then suggest strategies for dealing with their feelings.

 As a teacher if you see a student who is showing strong signs of any mental health problems it is crucial to report to someone else within a school or a parent as soon as possible.

 If you are an educator struggling with mental health problems read our blog on How to Deal with Mental Health as a Teacher.
-We also offer many other resources for teacher on the Aspire Blog, get in touch with us today for more information.
+We also offer many other resources for teachers on the Aspire Blog, get in touch with us today for more information.